Ninja-Squad/ngx-valdemort/README.md

 ## Installation

-Using npm: `npm install --save-dev ngx-valmes`
+Using npm: `npm install --save-dev ngx-valdemort`

-Using yarn: `yarn add --dev ngx-valmes`
+Using yarn: `yarn add --dev ngx-valdemort`

 ## Getting started

- - Import `NgxValmesModule`, and other needed classes from ngx-valmes
+ - Import `NgxValdemortModule`, and other needed classes from ngx-valdemort
  - Add the module to the imports of your application module
  - Use `<ngx-validation-errors>` in your forms
  - Enjoy!

 ## Issues, questions

-Please, provide feedback by filing issues, or by submitting pull requests, to the [Github Project](https://github.com/Ninja-Squad/ngx-valmes).
+Please, provide feedback by filing issues, or by submitting pull requests, to the [Github Project](https://github.com/Ninja-Squad/ngx-valdemort).